The 2014 UBA Softball Leagues are not sanctioned by USSSA, ASA, or any other organization.

 There are NO illegal pitches.
 Pitches will be declared unfairly delivered after they have crossed the plate.
 It is up to the batter to swing at what pitches they like.

 14. Short-handed Player Rule for ALL Adult Leagues:

 Teams MUST have nine (9) players to start a game.
 It does not matter if your team is the home team or visiting team.
 The No. 10 spot in the batting order will be an automatic out.
 If a team drops to 8 players during the game, then the game is ended UNLESS the other team agrees to keep playing.
 If a team is forced to forfeit a game under these circumstances, the umpire will turn in the score as a 7-0 win for the opposing team.

-Teams MAY start with eight (8) players.
-There must be four (4) men and four (4) women present.
+COED LEAGUES – Must have 10 players to start.
+HOWEVER, teams MAY start with eight (8) players under the following circujstances: There must be four (4) men and four (4) women present.
 If playing with 8 you will have to take outs in the 9th and 10th spot of the batting order.

-Teams CAN play with nine (9), four (4) men and five (5) women or vice versa.
+Teams MAY play with nine (9), four (4) men and five (5) women or vice versa.
 If playing with 9 you must take an out in the 10th spot of the batting order.

-Teams can play short-handed, but Coed teams must have 8 or more.
-Men’s and Women’s teams must have 9 or more to play.
-IF you start at full strength, you can drop to the short-handed rule, but must take an out.
+IF you start with a full roster, you may drop to the short-handed rule, but must take an out.
 If your team loses players to being ejected, then the umpires can call the game for failure to remain control and perform in a sportsman like manner.

 Fast Pitch – Teams MUST have eight (8) players to start a game.
 It does not matter if your team is the home team or visiting team.
 If a team drops to 7 players during the game, then the game is ended.
 If a team is forced to forfeit a game under these circumstances, it will be listed as a 7-0 win for the opposing team.